khalid-serar/instagram-/README.md

  python-decouple
  django-heroku

-# Support and contact details In case of any issues,and questions, contact me through;my email:khalidaserar@gmail.com
+# Support and contact details In case of any issues,and questions, contact me through;
+my email:khalidaserar@gmail.com